SimeonHristov99/DL_24-25/Week_14 - Generatively Pretrained Transformer (part 1)/README.md

 **Description:**

-Create an $n$gram language model as discussed in `notes.md`.
+Create an `n`-gram language model as discussed in `notes.md`.
 Pass the above generated batch to it and output:

 - the shape of the logits.
 - the value of the loss.